learnk8s/learnk8s.io/src/advancedKubectl/content.md

 source <(kubectl completion bash)
 ~~~

-Another possibility is to add the completion script to the `/etc/bash_completion.d` directory (you might have to create this directory if it doesn't exist):
+Another possibility is to add the kubectl completion script to the `/etc/bash_completion.d` directory (you can create this directory if it doesn't exist):

 ~~~bash
 kubectl completion bash >/etc/bash_completion.d/kubectl
 ~~~

-> Completion scripts in `/etc/bash_completion.d` are sourced by bash-completion.
+> All completion scripts in the `/etc/bash_completion.d` directory are automatically sourced by bash-completion.

 Both approaches are equivalent.

-After reloading your shell, kubectl completion should be working!
+After reloading your shell, kubectl command completion should be working!

 [Jump to the next section →](#2-quickly-look-up-resource-specifications)

 ### Bash on macOS

 With macOS there is a slight complication.
-The reason is that the default version of Bash on macOS is 3.2, which is hopelessly outdated.
-The kubectl completion script unfortunately doesn't work with this version of Bash, it requires at least Bash 4.1.
+The reason is that the default version of Bash on macOS is 3.2, which is quite outdated.
+The kubectl completion script unfortunately requires at least Bash 4.1 and thus doesn't work with Bash 3.2.

 > The reason that Apple includes an outdated version of Bash in macOS is that newer versions use the [GPLv3](https://en.wikipedia.org/wiki/GNU_General_Public_License) license, which Apple doesn't support.

 That means, to use kubectl command completion on macOS, you have to **install a newer version of Bash**.
-You can even make this new Bash your default shell, which will save you a lot of trouble of this kind in the future.
-It's actually a quick and easy process, and I wrote an [**Upgrading Bash on macOS**](https://itnext.io/upgrading-bash-on-macos-7138bd1066ba) article about it.
+You can even make it your new default shell, which will save you a lot of trouble of this kind in the future.
+It's actually not difficult, and you can find instructions in an [**Upgrading Bash on macOS**](https://itnext.io/upgrading-bash-on-macos-7138bd1066ba) article that I wrote previously.

 *Before continuing, make sure that you are now indeed using Bash 4.1 or newer (find out with `bash --version`).*

-The kubectl completion script for Bash depends on [**bash-completion**](https://github.com/scop/bash-completion), so you have to install this first.
+The completion script for Bash depends on the [**bash-completion**](https://github.com/scop/bash-completion) project, so you have to install that first.

 You can install bash-completion with [Homebrew](https://brew.sh):